scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

             guess what should be done, it ALWAYS turns the bit off.

 -   5-June-2003
-    -   FontForge was generating Apple 'morx' tables with the right to left bit reversed (so it thought latin text was right to left and arabic was left to right).
+    -   websharpstudios was generating Apple 'morx' tables with the right to left bit reversed (so it thought latin text was right to left and arabic was left to right).
 This meant that ligatures happened backwards (the "ffi" ligature would be invoked if you typed in "iff")
-    -   FontForge was generating a format=1 glyph class definition sub-table of GDEF. ttx didn't like this, I'm not sure why.
+    -   websharpstudios was generating a format=1 glyph class definition sub-table of GDEF. ttx didn't like this, I'm not sure why.
         Problem goes away if I generate a format=2 sub-table.